Become a Fan of Sirius Rocketry on Facebook!

 Updated January 22, 2009

-to be seeing this logo a bit this year.
-Believe it or not, Sirius Rocketry
+seeing this logo a bit this year.
+Believe it or not, Sirius Rocketry is

 anniversary date is February 15, 2009.
 Although Sirius was a concept

-early 1999 with a brand-new website, a great Saturn kit, and products
+with a brand-new website, a great Saturn kit, and products from

-from AeroTech, Vaughn Brothers Rocketry, Robby's Rockets, Rocket R&D
+AeroTech, Vaughn Brothers Rocketry, Robby's Rockets, Rocket R&D and

-and others.
+others.
 Some of these companies are not around anymore.
-And now
+And now here we

-here we are approaching the 10th anniversary with some new kits in the
+are approaching the 10th anniversary with some new kits in the works

 Been rather busy lately, and to you, I am thankful for you keeping